 - What other drugs will affect triazolam (Halcion)?

 What should I discuss with my healthcare provider before taking triazolam (Halcion)?

-Some people using this medicine have engaged in activity such as driving, eating, or making phone calls and later having no memory of the activity.
-If this happens to you, stop taking triazolam and talk with your doctor about another treatment for your sleep disorder.
+Some people using this medication have engaged in activity such as driving, eating, or making phone calls and later having no memory of the activity.
+If this happens to you, stop taking triazolam and talk with your doctor.

-Do not use this medication if you are allergic to triazolam or to other benzodiazepines, such as alprazolam (Xanax), chlordiazepoxide (Librium), clorazepate (Tranxene), diazepam (Valium), or lorazepam (Ativan).
+You should not use this medication if you are allergic to triazolam or similar medications, such as alprazolam (Xanax), chlordiazepoxide (Librium), clonazepam (Klonopin), clorazepate (Tranxene), diazepam (Valium), flurazepam (Dalmane), or lorazepam (Ativan).

 - asthma, emphysema, bronchitis, chronic obstructive pulmonary disorder (COPD), or other breathing problems;